purdue-cs193-fall-2019/homework-1-anniegwong/index.md

 # anniegwong's First CS193 Homework
 - coding is cool
 - i can't get a d in this class
-- i really like bulleted lists
+- i REALLY like bulleted lists